cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/home-server-infrastructure.md

 It's usually just connected to power and, if you're not using Wi-Fi, a single network cable.
 Because there's no keyboard or monitor, you typically interact with the server via SSH or a similar remote tool.

-This also means you likely want your home server to reboot without needing human input.
+This also means you likely want your home server to reboot without needing human input:
 You plug it into power and the network, press the power button, and after a short wait, it's ready for an SSH connection.

-However, you can't simply use typical disk encryption that requires typing a password during boot.
+However, you can't simply rely on standard disk encryption that asks for a password at boot.
 You still want to protect your data with encryption at rest, so how do you proceed?

 I recommend creating a separate sparse file as an encrypted volume, which you then mount manually.
+A "sparse file" is a file that initially takes up minimal space on your storage device and only grows as data is written to it.
+This is useful if you want an encrypted container on a disk partition without allocating the entire space upfront.

-There's a catch, though.
-The services running on your home server will need to write to this volume.
+There's a catch, though: the services running on your home server must write to this encrypted volume.
-That means you have to ensure these services only start once the file system is mounted.
+That means these services should start only after the file system is mounted.

 To achieve this, I suggest running all your services via Docker and using a Systemd-managed mount with `RequiresMountsFor` in the `docker.service`.
 This way, Docker won't start until the encrypted volume is mounted.
+`RequiresMountsFor` in Systemd is a directive that ensures a particular mount is available before starting the specified service.
+When used in the override file for `docker.service`, it tells Systemd to hold off on starting Docker until the listed mount points are ready.

-One of the best parts about Docker is that you can organize all service files in one place.
+One of the best parts about Docker is that you can keep all service files organized in one place.
-A common folder structure might look like this:
+A typical folder structure might look like this:
 ```txt
 /opt/docker_services
 └── service